 Farhan Khan, AVP-IT at Radico Khaitan Ltd, doesn’t mince words when it comes to airing his priorities.
 And his long list includes custom duties, spectrum charges, etc. “The government needs to focus on infrastructure connectivity.
 Heavy duties on 2G and 3G make the services expensive.
 There is a need to streamline it and make it available for citizens.
 As we all know, 4G services are available only in few states even as other states struggle with 3G prices,” he says.

-Echoing Farhan's views, Vinod Gupta, senior GM (IT), JK Lakshmi Cement, says: "It would be better if the government cuts infrastructure ownership cost so that application software procurement is made easy."
+Echoing Farhan’s views, Vinod Gupta, GM (IT), JK Corp Ltd, says: “It would be better if the government cuts infrastructure ownership cost so that application software procurement is made easy.”

 Inflation hasn’t spared any sector.
 So with rising costs, it has been a difficult journey for almost all.
 However, that doesn’t stop anyone from making a wish list.